 We reserve the right to suspend, modify or terminate the Plan at any time.
 Participants will be notified of any suspension, modification or termination of the Plan.
-If you are a registered holder of our common or subordinated units and you are directly participating in the Plan, upon our termination of the Plan, a certificate will be issued to you for the number of whole common units in your account.
+If you are a registered holder of our common units and you are directly participating in the Plan, upon our termination of the Plan, the Plan units will be converted and held in book-entry DRS.
 Any fractional interests in a common unit in your Plan account will be converted to cash and remitted to you by check.